faranalytics/df_to_sql/README.md

 # df_to_sql

+**NB** This project is deprecated.
+I think there are better ways to accomplish this task.
+However, there are alot of useful examples of working with SQL Alchemy in the code of this project; hence, I want to maintain this for reference.

 DataFrame to SQL facilitates importing Pandas DataFrames into SQL databases.
 It automates table and type migrations and deduplication of records.

 ## Usage